sihooney/Catan/README.txt

 When moving the robber, the tile the robber moves to is specified by their top-most vertex coordinate

 Game settings:
-Change number of victory points to win: change the final variable WIN in game/Game Change starting resources: modify the constructor of game/Player to change initial values in resources array Do not go below the default starting resources (4 brick, 2 wool, 4 lumber, 2 grain), otherwise setup phase will break
+A new board layout is randomly generated on every play Change number of victory points to win: change the final variable WIN in game/Game Change starting resources: modify the constructor of game/Player to change initial values in resources array Do not go below the default starting resources (4 brick, 2 wool, 4 lumber, 2 grain), otherwise setup phase will break